01 of 16

 Make the Most of a Cozy Space

 Though this sunroom from Curbly is small, every inch is used efficiently, creating the perfect nook for evening cocktails with friends.
-The bamboo furniture and accessories provide a modern-yet-vintage feel, and we adore the loveseat that fits just right.
+The bamboo furniture and accessories provide a modern-yet-vintage feel, and the loveseat fits just right.
 If you don't already have a sunroom in your home, this quaint-but-adorable room proves you don't need a lot of space to add a great little addition.Continue to 3 of 16 below.

 03 of 16